Phone toll-free at 1-888-433-1011

 Why do I need to apostille my Canadian document?

 The Canadian apostille process is used to verify the authenticity of a Canadian document in a way that allows this document to be officially recognized in another country.
-There are a huge range of documents that can be apostilled – click here for information on many of the most common documents we apostille for our clients.
+There are a huge range of documents that can be apostilled.
+Take a look here for information on many of the most common documents we apostille for our clients: specific documents.
 And there is an even greater range of reasons that people and companies need to have these documents apostilled.

-No matter which documents you need apostilled, there will be three steps to this process:
+No matter which documents you need apostilled, there will be multiple steps to this process:

 Step 1: Prepare your documents – It is essential that your documents are prepared properly before you start the Canadian apostille process.
-This involves ensuring your documents meet all the requirements of Global Affairs Canada (Step 2) and the relevant embassy or consulate where they will be processed (Step 3).
+This involves ensuring your documents meet all the requirements of the apostille authority (Step 2) and the relevant embassy or consulate where they will be processed (Step 3), if applicable.
 Preparation can require notarization, having certified true copies made, having your documents translated, and providing supporting documents.
 Unfortunately, each embassy and consulate sets its own unique requirements for the Canadian apostille process, so each situation is different.

-Step 2: Authentication of your documents – The second step of the Canadian apostille process is to submit your carefully prepared documents to Global Affairs Canada for authentication.
-Their staff will review your documents, and if all is in order will place a large red stamp directly on each document, confirming that they have been authenticated.
+Step 2: Apostille of your documents – The second step of the Canadian apostille process is to submit your carefully prepared documents to the appropriate government authority for apostille.
+Their staff will review your documents, and if all is in order will place a certificate of apostille directly on each document, confirming that they have been apostilled.

-Step 3: Legalization of your documents – Lastly, you need to submit your documents to the embassy or consulate of the country where they will be used.
+Step 3: Legalization of your documents – Lastly, if your documents are going to a non-apostille member country, you need to submit your documents to the embassy or consulate of the country where they will be used.
 The embassy or consulate staff will review your documents to confirm they meet all their requirements.
 If satisfied, the embassy or consulate staff will place a stamp or sticker directly on each document, confirming that it has been legalized.

-Once your document has been legalized you have completed the Canadian apostille process, and your documents will now be officially recognized in this country.
+Once your document has been legalized you have completed the process and your documents will now be officially recognized in this country.

 What to watch for when getting an apostille on a Canadian document